 The basic setup can be put together for below 100€.
 The low price means that it can be implemented in under-funded labs across the world, for classroom teaching in schools as well as by home-enthusiasts who are not part of the traditional scientific establishment.

-The MS, including complete build instructions and BOM is deposited on bioRxiv:
+The MS, including complete build instructions and BOM is published at PLoS Biology (open access):